IBM/appnav/docs/README.md

 1. [Implementing your own legacy resources](https://github.com/kappnav/samples/tree/master/legacyapp)

-If you encouter any unexpected behaviours or errors, see the [Known Issues](known-issues.md) before raising a support ticket.
+If you encounter any unexpected behaviours or errors, see the [Known Issues](known-issues.md) before raising a support ticket.